AstraZeneca says on track to deliver on COVID shots as sales hit $275 million

 “We never overpromised, we communicated what we thought we would achieve at the time,” he said.

-AstraZeneca shares were up 3.5% at 7,654 pence at 0942 GMT, putting them on track for their best day since October.
+AstraZeneca shares were up 5.2% at 7,784 pence at 1507 GMT, putting them on track for their best day since early November.
 The stock, which hit record highs in July 2020 due to optimism around the vaccine, ended last year 4% lower.

 The results come after a bruising start to the year as the drugmaker struggles with production of its vaccine and faces a legal battle after cutting deliveries to Europe, while regulators probe rare blood clots in people who got the shot.